Cyrus S. Poonawalla

-Career
+In October 2024, Poonawalla and his family were ranked ninth on Forbes list of India’s 100 richest tycoons, with a net worth of $22.1 billion.

+Early life and career

+Cyrus Soli Poonawalla was born in a Parsi (Zoroastrian) family; to parents Soli and Gool Poonawalla.
+His father Soli Poonawalla was a horse breeder.

-Poonawalla founded the Serum Institute of India in 1966 and built it to the largest vaccine manufacturer (by doses) in the world.
-Serum produces over 1.5 billion doses annually of a range of vaccines, including for measles, polio and flu.
+Poonawalla founded the Serum Institute of India in 1966 and built it into the world's largest vaccine manufacturer (by volume) and supplier to over 140 countries.
+Serum Institute produces over 1.5 billion doses annually of a range of vaccines, including for Measles, Polio and Flu.

-Family
+Personal life

-Cyrus Poonawalla was born in a Parsi family he is the son of Soli Poonawala, who was a horse breeder.
-He was married to Villoo Poonawalla, who died in 2010.
-They have a son, Adar, who currently works as the CEO of Serum Institute of India.
+Poonawalla was married to Villoo Poonawalla, who died in 2010.
+Together they have a son, Adar, who currently works as the CEO of Serum Institute of India.
+He has two grandchildren.